adbrant/zuma-fpga/README.md

 See the [license file](license.txt) for details.

 ## List of Contributors
 Listed alphabetically.
+For details and a brief history see the [user's manual](doc/ZUMA.pdf).

-Arne Bockhorn, Alexander D. Brant, Guy G. F. Lemieux, Monica Keerthipati, Nithin S. Sabu, Tobias Wiersema
+Arne Bockhorn, Alexander D. Brant, Felix P. Jentzsch, Monica Keerthipati, Guy G. F. Lemieux, Nithin S. Sabu, Tobias Wiersema